lineality/Online_Voting_Using_One_Time_Pads/README.md

 see: Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems 1st Edition, by Martin Kleppmann

 ## relativity, time, decisions, and distance: scale and community
+- ~UTC for satellite distributed databased and operation coordination

 # Group Agreed Upon Goal Means Methods Statements for Coordinated Decision Making
 - note: common areas of real or imagined dispute